wisonye/rust-embedded-with-stm32f4/README.md

     ```

     `QEMU` is a generic and open source machine emulator.
 By default, it doesn't
-    support `STM32F4`, below is the steps how to make that happen:
+    support `STM32F4`, below are the steps how to make that happen:

     ```bash
     # Detail is here: https://xpack.github.io/qemu-arm/install/